 Surveying and Spatial Sciences Institute (Australia); Tasmanian Land Surveyors Accreditation Board.

 This 3-year (minimum) full-time or part-time course is offered by the Faculty of Science, Engineering and Technology and is available at Hobart and Launceston.
 The main intake to the Bachelor of Science is February, however a mid-year intake in July is also available.
-Students interested in Psychology, may like to consider studying a minor in Geographic Information Systems.
+Students interested in GIS and Remote Sensing, may like to consider studying a major or minor in Geographic Information Systems and Remote Sensing (GIS).

 (For research trained degrees, see the Research section.)